Mummy: Amélie of Leuchtenberg

-Amélie of Leuchtenberg (1812–1873) was Empress of Brazil as the wife of Emperor Pedro I (also King of Portugal as Pedro IV).
-Between February and September 2012, researchers at the University of São Paulo in Brazil exhumed her remains, as well as those of her husband and his first wife, Maria Leopoldina.
-They were surprised to find that the body of Amélie had been mummified.
-Skin, hair and internal organs were preserved.
-Examinations at the Hospital das Clínicas found an incision in the empress' jugular vein.
-Aromatics such as camphor and myrrh were injected into the incision during the embalming process.
-"It certainly helped to nullify the decomposition", said Brazilian forensic archaeologist Valdirene Ambiel, responsible for the research.
-She added that another contributing factor was the casket, saying it was so hermetically sealed that there were no micro-organisms in it.
-Before the reinterment, scientists reembalmed Amélie's mummified body using a method similar to the first one.
+Amélie of Leuchtenberg (1812–1873) was Empress of Brazil as the wife of Emperor Pedro I (also King Pedro IV of Portugal).
+Between February and September 2012, researchers from the University of São Paulo exhumed her remains, along with those of Pedro I and his first wife, Maria Leopoldina.
+The investigation revealed that Amélie's body had been mummified, with her skin, hair, and internal organs preserved.
+Forensic examinations at the Hospital das Clínicas identified an incision in the jugular vein, used to inject aromatic substances such as camphor and myrrh during the original embalming.
+According to forensic archaeologist Valdirene Ambiel, the preservation was aided by the casket's hermetic seal, which prevented the growth of microorganisms.
+Before reinterment, the body was re-embalmed using methods similar to the original 19th-century process.

-The remains of Amélie, Pedro I, and Maria Leopoldina are interred in the Monument to the Independence of Brazil in São Paulo.
+The remains of Amélie, Pedro I, and Maria Leopoldina are interred within the crypt of the Monument to the Independence of Brazil in São Paulo.

 Plastination

 Plastination is a technique used in anatomy to conserve bodies or body parts.
 The water and fat are replaced by certain plastics, yielding specimens that can be touched, do not smell or decay, and even retain most microscopic properties of the original sample.

 The technique was invented by Gunther von Hagens when working at the anatomical institute of the Heidelberg University in 1978.
-Von Hagens has patented the technique in several countries and is heavily involved in its promotion, especially as the creator and director of the Body Worlds traveling exhibitions, exhibiting plastinated human bodies internationally.
-He also founded and directs the Institute for Plastination in Heidelberg.
+Von Hagens patented the technique in several countries and was heavily involved in its promotion, especially as the creator and director of the Body Worlds traveling exhibitions, exhibiting plastinated human bodies internationally.
+He also founded and directed the Institute for Plastination in Heidelberg.

 More than 40 institutions worldwide have facilities for plastination, mainly for medical research and study, and most affiliated to the International Society for Plastination.